Injury Lawyer Serving Boulder, Longmont, Broomfield & Surrounding Areas in Colorado

 Of course, the only way to know how we can help you is to give us a call.
 We offer free legal advice so that you have a clear understanding of all of your options.
 If you decide not to move forward with a lawsuit, there is no obligation involved in your consultation.
 Mr. Jeffress is passionate about fighting for victims of negligence and carelessness.
 If he can help your family, he'll make sure you know how, and what to expect in the weeks ahead.

 Have you lost a loved one to a wrongful death in Boulder or the surrounding areas?
 For a free consultation with experienced attorney Chris Jeffress, please call us at 303.993.8685.
+You can also fill out the appointment request for in our contact page, and our staff will help you arrange your personalized consult.
 Mr. Jeffress has been fighting for families across the northern Front Range for many years, including on behalf of people from Longmont, Broomfield and the surrounding areas.
 Get directions to our Boulder area law office from Google Maps!